- Activities and Classes

 Section 11 of the Land Reform (Scotland) Act 2003 allows local authorities, whether on application from third parties or on their own initiative, by order, to exempt a particular area of land and/or inland water from access rights.

-Some events require restriction to access rights for safety reasons.
+Some events require restrictions to access rights for safety reasons.
 If your event requires restriction and limitation to access rights by members of the public, please make sure that you've completed the Fife Exemption Order application form.
-You can request the application form and receive further information by contacting email@example.com
+You can request the application form and receive further information by contacting firstname.lastname@example.org

 There are many private spaces in Fife whereby you can hold an event, subject to the private Landlord/Landlady’s event permission procedure.
 You must make sure that you've obtained all appropriate permissions from the private Landlord/Landlady.